swamper/boot-build/README.md

 ## How to use it?

 Clone the repo: git clone 'git clone https://github.com/swamper/boot-build.git'

+Run 'npm install' and 'bower install' in the project root directory.

 Run 'gulp' or 'gulp build'.
 Running 'gulp' cleans out .tmp and /public before building.
 Running 'gulp build' just overwrites.